StartSteps-Digital-Education-GmbH/Course-Navigator/Curriculum/05. Full-Stack TypeScript Development/NEWS_APP/09_Setting_Up_Linters.md

 ### **Guide: Setting Up Linters in Your Project**

-This guide will help you understand and set up ** liters** for your project to maintain code quality and consistency and catch potential issues early in the development process.
+This guide will help you understand and set up **linters** for your project to maintain code quality, consistency, and catch potential issues early in the development process.

 ---